 No one familiar with the world of dongles will be surprised to see the Google Chromecast on the list, as they largely paved the way for the modern-day dongle.
 The latest third-generation version of the dongle doesn’t do anything fancy; it still just lets you cast things from your Android smartphone to your TV, but it does it well.

 The Chromecast is probably the best option for anyone who has “bought into” Google.
-You use GMail, you use Google to save your videos and photos, you use Google Drive.
-Google stuff is designed to work with Google stuff, so you will get a more consistent experience with a Chromecast.
+You use Gmail, you use Google to save your videos and photos, and you use Google Drive.
+Google Stuff is designed to work with Google Stuff, so you will get a more consistent experience with a Chromecast.

 It is a bargain at just $30, and you do get nice features like seamless Google Voice command and integration with Google Smart Home systems as well.

 It is not a powerful device, only delivering up to 1080p at 60 fps when it comes to media streaming, but if you are generally happy to watch content on your smartphone, this probably won’t bother you.

 MiraScreen WiFi Display Dongle

 If you are thinking about using your dongle to mirror something other than your TV, like a projector, or to mirror something other than your smartphone, tablet, or computer, then this option from MiraScreen can do what you need.

 This little box lets you mirror the screen of your phone, tablet, laptop, or any HDMI devices, such as TVs, projectors, and monitors.
 So, yes, in theory, you could mirror what is happening on one TV in your house to another.
 Does it seem an unlikely scenario?
 You and a friend can play a game together on two different big screens at the same time, all from the same gaming device.

 Compatible with Android devices 4.2 and above, there is pretty much no setup involved—it’s just a matter of plugging it in.
 This is perfect when you are using something less sophisticated, like a projector, because it just works.